energyquantified/eq-python-client/docs/userguide/curve-events.rst

     >>> eq.events.connect()

 After connecting, one must first subscribe with one or more filters in order to receive events.
 The filters specify which curves to receive events for.
-There are two different models for the filters:
+There are two different filter models:

-- :py:class:`~energyquantified.events.EventCurveOptions`: By curve a list of curves
+- :py:class:`~energyquantified.events.EventCurveOptions`: Filter by exact curves
-- :py:class:`~energyquantified.events.EventFilterOptions`: Providing search filters similar
+- :py:class:`~energyquantified.events.EventFilterOptions`: Search filters similar
   to the curve search

 Subscribe with the filters as follows: